Student Emergency Funds

 College of Adult & Professional Studies (CAPS) special circumstances

-Perhaps you are in need of non-monetary assistance.
-We've compiled a list of other resources, such as food shelves, health insurance, medical care and housing opportunities.
+If you need non-monetary assistance, we've compiled a list of resources for food, health insurance, medical care, and housing opportunities.

 - Supplemental Nutrition Assistance Program (SNAP)